DevasenaInupakutika/2014-06-25-Reading/Shell/00-intro.md

-Josie Taylor, a biologist along with Nathan Ahmed, a robotics Engineer who captured 3D stereoscopic images of the species, has just returned from a six-month survey of the species detected by Mars Curiosity Rover in Mars, where she has been sampling existing life.
+Josie Taylor, a biologist along with Nathan Ahmed, a robotics Engineer who captured 3D stereoscopic images of the species, has just returned from a six-month survey of the species detected by Mars Curiosity Rover in Mars, where she has been sampling life existing on Mars.
 She has 300 samples in all, and now needs to:

 1. Run each sample through an assay machine